Summary

 =IF(ISNUMBER(SEARCH(substring,A1)), "Yes", "No")

-Instead of returning TRUE or FALSE, the formula above will return "Yes" if substring is found and "No" if not.
+Instead of returning TRUE or FALSE, the formula above will return "Yes" if the substring is found and "No" if not.

 With a hardcoded search string